coopernurse/node-pool/README.md

 - `resource`: any object which you need to test

-and returns true if resource if part of this pool or false otherwise.
+and returns true (primitive, not Promise) if resource if part of this pool or false otherwise.

 ### pool.destroy